OctopusDeploy/docs/src/pages/docs/kubernetes/workers/index.md

 Which means certain operations which are typically valid, will not be possible.
 Specifically:
 * Creating an execution container, inline, on a deployment step
-* Fetching docker images (when used as secondary pacakges)
+* Fetching docker images (when used as secondary packages)
 * Arbitrary scripts which use docker